cabrerahector/wordpress-popular-posts/readme.txt

 == Upgrade Notice ==

-Due to critical security issues, Wordpress Popular Posts v.2.1.5 has dropped support for TimThumb.
+Due to critical security issues, from Wordpress Popular Posts v.2.1.5 TimThumb support has been dropped.
 Please upgrade as soon as possible since your site may be under risk of being exploited.